top of page

 Do you remember learning how to count?
 You know … 1, 2, 3 … Nope, I don’t recall, either.
 Well, this Thanksgiving I have an assignment for you and your family.
 You and your family need to count to five in a unique way …

-I’ll explain in a bit, but first I want to share with you about a real-life encounter with God and an experience of Him I will never forget.
+I’ll explain in a bit, but first I want to share with you about a real-life encounter with God that I will never forget.
 In a bittersweet moment, God personally taught me a very important way to count.

-As we drove the 90 miles back home after quite a week with the guys, I began thinking about what lay ahead … after 27+ years we were recording our final two weeks of the FamilyLife Today radio program.
-As I reflected on the mountains of memories that had piled up in the studio, I began to feel a bit melancholy and sad … hosting a daily radio program was about to be in the rearview mirror.
+A few years ago Barbara and I were driving home after babysitting our grandsons for our daughter Ashley and her husband Michael.
+I began thinking about what lay ahead … after 27+ years we were recording our final two weeks of the FamilyLife Today radio program.
+As I reflected on mountains of memories that had piled up in the studio, I began to feel a bit melancholy and sad.

-As we headed home I decided to stop at the FamilyLife offices to get our mail.
+I decided to stop at the FamilyLife offices to get our mail.
+And I was totally unprepared for what happened.

 Count your blessings, name them one by one: